lamortadella/BEPI-COLOMBO_newflt/README.md

 Synthetic magnitudes with the new filters of SIMBIO-SYS for the SPSSv3.4, CALSPEC, and PVL libraries.

-note_COLOMBO_newFLT.pdf the documents shows all the figure produced.
+note_COLOMBO_newFLTnoZERO.pdf the documents shows all the figure produced.
+I added also the older document (from yesterday) note_COLOMBO_newFLT.pdf showing the differences when the responses have zeros on the side.

 The tables to generate the figures are: synth_CALSPEC.csv (IDL)